 Below is a summary of the record-retention requirements for sales and use tax, federal and state income tax, and federal and state employment tax.

-Record-keeping policies must be guided by the rule of reason and the probability and dollar amount of risk involved, not by the statutes of limitations alone.
+Record-keeping policies must be guided by the rule of reason and not by the statutes of limitations alone.
 Moreover, any external investigation by a law enforcement agency requires an employer to “freeze” all records that may in any way be associated with the investigation.
 The following are general guidelines that refer to the minimum record preservation times required by law.

 Minimum Retention Period: Four Years

-All records pertaining to transactions involving sales or use tax liability must be preserved for a period of no less than four years, unless the State Board of Equalization authorizes in writing destruction within a shorter period.
-In addition, if the State Board of Equalization is auditing you all records for the period being audited until the audit is completed or the case is resolved should be retained.
+If you hold a California seller’s permit, you are required to maintain business records to verify that you have properly paid tax.
+All records pertaining to transactions involving sales or use tax liability must be preserved for a period of no less than four years, unless you have written authorization to destroy them sooner.
+In addition, if you are being audited, all records for the period being audited until the audit is completed, or the case is resolved, should be retained.

-- all bills, receipts, invoices, cash register tapes or other documents of original entry supporting the entries in the books of account;
+- all bills, receipts, invoices, job orders, purchase orders, contracts, cash register tapes or other documents of original entry supporting the entries in the books of account;

 Federal and State Employment Tax Records

-While federal law requires such records to be kept for a minimum of four years after the date the tax to which they relate becomes due or is paid, whichever is later, California law has a six-year statute of limitations period, so employers should keep such records for a minimum of six years.
+law requires employment tax records to be kept for a minimum of four years after the date the tax to which they relate becomes due or is paid, whichever is later.

-The records to be preserved by employers include:
+Generally, employment tax records to be kept include:

 - Federal Unemployment Tax Act (FUTA): These records must include basic employee information including name, address, social security number, gender, date of birth, occupation and job classification.
 Additionally, the records should indicate the total remuneration, including amounts withheld for any reason, paid to employees during this calendar year; the amount of such remuneration constituting wages subject to tax; the amount of contributions paid into each state unemployment fund; and the extent to which the employer is liable for the tax.
 If the total remuneration paid and the amount subject to the tax is not equal, the reason must be made a matter of record.
 In addition, the records must show the dates, in each calendar quarter, on which each employee performed services not in the course of the employer’s trade or business and the amount of cash remuneration paid at any time or such services performed.